kuhn-ruess/cmdbsyncer-docs/docs/installation/install_wsgi.md

 Also needed is MongoDB, but this is covered later

 ## Build Requirements to create the Python Environment
-The Syncer needs a Python Virutal Environment for his Modules.
+The Syncer needs a Python Virtual Environment for its modules.
 To Install that (see default doc) you need the following:

 - yum groupinstall "Development Tools"